tum-vision/afs/README.md

 3. You can use build/QtCreator/Debug and build/QtCreator/Release folders to compile the project with QtCreator

-Both builds will copy the executable file (*AFS*) into main project folder.
+Both builds will copy the executable file (*AFS*) into the main project folder.
 You can run the executable as **./AFS**.